GraySwanAI/nanoGCG/README.md

 - `use_mellowmax: bool = False` - if True, uses the mellowmax loss function rather than the standard GCG loss

 - `mellowmax_alpha: float = 1.0` - the value of the alpha parameter used in the mellowmax loss function

+- `early_stop: bool = False` - if True, uses the argmax of the logits to determine if they correspond exactly to the target string for early stopping.

 - `use_prefix_cache: bool = True ` - if True, stores the KV cache for all token positions before the optimized tokens